lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 monorepo approach is that you can put simple, strong constraints in place with a relatively low effort.

-In this case, you can "lift up" dependencies from projects and share them across the whole code base.
+In this case, you can lift dependencies from projects and share them across the whole code base.
 One version of a given dependency for all the dependent projects.